scottwrobinson/camo/README.md

 - `.deleteMany(query, options)` (static method)
 - `.loadOneAndDelete(query, options)` (static method)

 The `.delete()` method should only be used on an instantiated document with a valid `id`.
-The other two methods should be used on the class of the document(s) you want to delete.
+The other three methods should be used on the class of the document(s) you want to delete.

 ```javascript
 Dog.deleteMany({ breed: 'Collie' }).then(function(numDeleted) {